 Simple English definitions for legal terms

-Read a random definition: engage
+Read a random definition: special partnership

 A Prime Serjeant is a type of lawyer in England who was very skilled and important.
 They used to have a special right to practice law in a certain court.
 They were also given the first chance to speak in front of the king or queen.
 However, this type of lawyer is not used anymore and has been replaced by a different type of lawyer called a Queen's Counsel.
 The Prime Serjeants used to work in a special building called Serjeants' Inn, but that building doesn't exist anymore.